 Grooming is a process of getting someone ready to do whatever is asked of them by their abuser.
 It means working to build an emotional connection, complete trust and reliance, often isolating the victim completely from their support network – friends, family etc.

-Generally they will feel happy and confident throughout this period, looking forward to new opportunities and potentially, experiencing new things (such as parties, drinking and drugs) for the first time and not realising they are in any danger.
+Generally, they will feel happy and confident throughout this period, looking forward to new opportunities and potentially experiencing new things for the first time (such as parties, drinking and drugs), not realising they are in any danger.

 A person will find themselves being asked or forced to do sexual things with their partner, or someone else, that they don’t want to do.
 They will often be told that there is no other option, that they owe someone.

 This could be because they have been given gifts, affection, a place to stay or because they think their partner is in trouble and that this is a way they can help them.

 Exploitation feels completely different to grooming but is only possible once someone has been groomed to a point where they are almost dependent on their abuser.
 They will often feel like it is normal, that it is just how a relationship works, they are in love and no-one else matters, being manipulated into believing that it is OK.